kklein/sps24-metalearners/slides/slides.md

 We can define the policy value as:
 $$ V(\pi) = \mathbb{E}[Y_i(\pi (X_i))]$$

-Using our CATE estimates, we can develop a policy that targets the most promising students, specifically, those with the highest CATE estimates.
+Using our CATE estimates, we can define a policy that targets the most promising students, specifically, those with the highest CATE estimates.

 ---